masakhane-io/afridoc-mt/README.md

 The project was generously funded by [Lacuna Fund](https://lacunafund.org/).

-License: CC BY-NC-SA 3.0 for Health, and CC BY-NC 4.0 for Tech
+License: CC BY-NC-SA 3.0 for Health

+Due to permissions issues, we removed the data for Tech